 Dividend Restrictions.
 Bank holding companies are subject to various restrictions that may affect their ability to pay dividends.
 Federal and state banking regulations applicable to bank holding companies and banks generally require that dividends be paid from earnings and, as described under "- Capital Adequacy" below, require minimum levels of capital, which limits the funds available for payment of dividends.
 Other restrictions include the Federal Reserve Board's general policy that bank holding companies should pay cash dividends on common stock only out of net income available to stockholders for the preceding year or four quarters and only if the prospective rate of earnings retention is consistent with the organization's expected future needs and financial condition, including the needs of each of its bank subsidiaries.
-In the current financial and economic environment, the Federal Reserve Board has indicated that bank holding companies both their asset quality and capital are very strong.
+In the current financial and economic environment, the Federal Reserve Board has indicated that bank holding companies should carefully review their dividend policies and has discouraged dividend pay-out ratios that are at the 100% level unless both their asset quality and capital are very strong.
 A bank holding company also should not maintain a dividend level that places undue pressure on the capital of its bank subsidiaries, or that may undermine the bank holding company's ability to serve as a source of strength for its bank subsidiaries.
 See "- Source of Strength" below.